Ratakor/axe/README.md

 # Clog

-A fully customizable, drop-in replacement for `std.Options.LogFn` with support for multiple file logging, buffering, colors (NO_COLOR supported) and time!
+A fully customizable, drop-in replacement for `std.Options.LogFn` with support for multiple file logging, buffering, colors (NO_COLOR supported), time and locking!

 ![](screenshot.png)